Thinking beyond borders

 Non tax-deductible contributions (uncapped):

 Tax returns are due by 31 March of the year following the tax year-end concerned, which is on 31 December.
 Filing of tax returns may be required from non-residents who derive Luxembourg-sourced income under certain conditions.
+A filing extension until June 30 is available upon request.
+The enforcement of filing deadlines will increase in 2018, with a significant increase in potential penalties.

 The Luxembourg employer has the legal obligation to withhold the correct amount of tax on salaries paid to employees.